fruitsamples/iPhoneUnitTests/ReadMe.txt

-iPhoneUnitTests

-This example illustrates the use of unit tests to ensure that an application’s functionality does not degrade as its source code undergoes changes to improve the application or to fix bugs.
+iPhoneUnitTests illustrates the use of unit tests to ensure that an application’s functionality does not degrade as its source code undergoes changes to improve the application or to fix bugs.
 The project showcases two types of unit tests: logic and application.
 Logic unit tests allow for stress-testing source code.
 Application unit tests help ensure the correct linkage between user-interface controls, controller objects, and model objects.

-Software requirements
+Build Requirements:
-Build Requirements: iOS SDK 4.0
+iOS SDK 4.1 or later.

+Runtime Requirements:
-Runtime Requirements: iOS 4.0
+iOS OS 4.0 or later.

 The iPhoneUnitTests project contains four targets: